 This Putin talking point that has been repeated by Russian propagandists over and over seeks to repaint the violent assault on a neighbour country as an act of self-defense.
 It is revisionist history and has been widely discredited as a myth.
-No such promise was ever made and Russia has not provided any example for its claim.
+No such promise was ever made and Russia has not provided any evidence for its claim.

-Admission of new NATO members was not even talked about in 1990.
+Admission of new NATO members was a subject not even talked about back in 1990.
 As sovereign nations, it is the right of former Warsaw pact states to apply for NATO membership just as it is the right of NATO members to accept or reject their applications to this mutual defense treaty.
 After the annexation of Crimea and support for a separatist war in eastern Ukraine by Russia it is now quite clear why eastern European countries have been seeking safety in numbers by wanting to join NATO.

 Putin justifying his invasion of Ukraine by its desire to join NATO to keep him off is like a guy justifying the rape of a woman by her calling the police last time he beat her.

-Frankly, I don’t expect anything better of Vladimir Putin who is more akin to a mobster than a regular politician but I am disappointed by Reiwa Shinsengumi whom somehow I had expected to be on the side of democracy and human rights and not a right-wing dictator.
+Frankly, I don’t expect anything better of Vladimir Putin who is more akin to a mobster than to a regular politician but I am disappointed by Reiwa Shinsengumi whom somehow I had expected to be on the side of democracy and human rights and not of a right-wing dictator.